patflynngithub/pycnumanal-lessons/README.md

 Another project, "pycnumanal," is related to "pycnumanal-lessons":

-       - builds on the final version of the code from "pycnumanal-lesson"
+       - builds on the final version of the code from "pycnumanal-lessons"
        - is not a series of lessons, but rather my own personal effort at improving the program
        - also hosted on GitHub